Juanchimienti/jenkins-slave-builder/README.md

 # jenkins-slave-builder

-Docker image for jenkins slave that build docker images and push to ECR registry with awscli
+Docker image for jenkins slave that build docker images and push to ECR registry